-This refresh will also include the recruitment and induction of a replacement Chair, who's role will include guiding the Healthwatch Northamptonshire Board to ensure that the public voice is heard across a wide range of services in Northamptonshire.
+This refresh will include the recruitment and induction of a replacement Chair, whose role will include guiding the Healthwatch North and West Northamptonshire Board to ensure that the public voice is heard across a wide range of services in Northamptonshire.

-There will also be new Terms of Reference (ToR) for the Advisory Board and Working Groups and a more thorough induction process based on new guidance from Healthwatch England.
+There is a new Terms of Reference (ToR) for the Advisory Board and Working Groups and we have conducted a more thorough induction process based on new guidance from Healthwatch England.

-The purpose of the Healthwatch Northamptonshire Advisory Board is to provide guidance and oversee the operation and delivery of our work programmes.
+The purpose of the Healthwatch North and West Northamptonshire Advisory Board is to provide guidance and oversee the operation and delivery of our work programmes.
 The Advisory Board will be informed by the Planning Group, health and care system partners and Healthwatch England.

-The Healthwatch Northamptonshire Advisory Board and Planning Group will also use the new Decision-Making policy to help prioritise work and develop future work plans, as well as approving any other proposed projects throughout the year.
+The Healthwatch North and West Northamptonshire Advisory Board and Planning Group will also use the new Decision-Making policy to help prioritise work and develop future work plans, as well as approving any other proposed projects throughout the year.